MarcosPerezLabrada/fp-sim6-code4/README.md

 ## Future Features
 - Host an API for users to access known trails and their information in their point of interest.
 - Create a robust build automation stage that continuously updates and maintains dependencies.
-- Migrate database from MondoDB to AWS RDS.
+- Migrate database from MongoDB to AWS RDS.